sourcegraph/about/handbook/product/design/documents_templates/index.md

 [Helpers & Tooling](https://www.figma.com/files/project/12944215/Helpers-%26-Tooling?fuid=872030793297791611) project includes:

-- [Project Template](https://www.figma.com/file/JzufQnpTQtreyfnA3qpmfz/Project-Template), which you can duplicate and use for all new Figma files.
-It includes some pages we’ve found work well for supporting async work and Figma files as a source of truth:
+- [Project Template](https://www.figma.com/file/JzufQnpTQtreyfnA3qpmfz/Project-Template), which you can duplicate to start new Figma files.
+This template is pre-structured with pages that support async work and maintain Figma files as a source of truth.
+Designers can use the pages within this template to their discretion on a file basis:
   - [Cover:](https://www.figma.com/file/JzufQnpTQtreyfnA3qpmfz/?node-id=0%3A1) a project thumbnail used to recognising the files easier while browsing.
 Please, use the cover symbol for changing the stages (draft, in progress, done, deprecated) as the project progresses.
   - [Master:](https://www.figma.com/file/JzufQnpTQtreyfnA3qpmfz/?node-id=246%3A11) used for final, usually high-fidelity, mockups.
 The template showcased on this page can be used for grouping designs in bigger projects.
   - [Prototypes:](https://www.figma.com/file/JzufQnpTQtreyfnA3qpmfz/?node-id=262%3A11) used to separate interactive prototypes mockups that may include stages and variants that designers don't want to include in the main design pages.
 These prototypes can be actively used for usability testing.
 Please, be careful when making any changes.